 “Fast forward, Hot Dollah had the streets on lock / Far as radio play, obvious, he got a lot / Beefing’ with Daz Dilinger, Jay Rock spoke on it / Which in my opinion, I didn’t think the shit was impo’tant”

-OK, so Kendrick gets dropped and we fast forward to 2007.
-At least I’m guessing it was 2007, because that’s when Hot Dollar (who by the way was signed to Def Jam) was buzzing thanks to his cut “Streets On Lock.”
+Okay, so Kendrick gets dropped and we fast forward to 2007.
+At least I’m guessing it was 2007 because that’s when Hot Dollar—who was signed to Def Jam—was buzzing thanks to his single “Streets On Lock.”
 You know, the one Kendrick psuedo-mentions in that first line.
 There’s also a remix with Ross and Gucci if you are into that sort of thing.
 I found a dead link to a video of Jay Rock speaking on the beef which I can only assume is what Kendrick is referring to.
-Doesn’t surprise me Jay Rock spoke and Kendrick didn’t.
-As we all know from "Control" Kendrick isn’t one for beef, but Jay Rock has beefed with more than a few rappers, including Ice Cube.
+It doesn’t surprise me Jay Rock spoke and Kendrick didn’t.
+As we all know from "Control," Kendrick isn’t one for beef, but Jay Rock has beefed with more than a few rappers, including Ice Cube.

 It sounds like Game was Kendrick’s marker for success.
-Like, once Game noticed him, he has really started to do something in the game.
+Once Game noticed him, he really started to gain respect.
 This whole song started with The Game dropping The Documentary and now Kendrick is recording with him.
 Peep “The Cypha,” which features, Ya Boy, Jay Rock, K Dot, Juice & Dubb.

 “Shortly after Game took us on tour, I love you for that / But right after that, we didn’t see him no more”

 I would love to see a flyer or poster from that tour, but I couldn’t find a single thing about it.
 I did find this article from June of ‘07 that briefly mentions Game is planning a European tour.
 Is that the one?
 They would tour with Game around the time of LAX, but that feels much later than this.